Ianaac27/My-Portfolio/README.md

 ## Description

-My personal portfolio features my skillset utulizing HTML and CSS.
+My personal portfolio features my skillset utilizing HTML and CSS.
 Within my portfolio are links to some of my other works, as well as, links to my resume and contact information.

 ## Table of Contents